More on Maximally Permissive Similarity Control of Discrete Event Systems: Introduction

 The similarity control problem asks, given a plant and specification, how to synthesize a supervisor for the former so that the supervised system is simulated by the latter \cite{kushi2017synthesis,2022Synthesis,2023MaximallyPermissive,2020Synthesis,2006Control}.
 In \cite{kushi2017synthesis}, a necessary and sufficient condition for the existence of solutions to the similarity control problem is obtained.
 Ideally, the synthesized supervisor should be as permissive as possible.
 To this end, Takai presents a method to synthesize a maximally permissive supervisor for the similarity control problem \cite{2020Synthesis}.
 Further, such a method is extended to the (nonblocking) similarity control problem under partial event observations \cite{2019Maximally,2022Synthesis,2023MaximallyPermissive,9029606}.

-This paper aims to point out that the method proposed in \cite{2022Synthesis,2020Synthesis,9029606} for constructing a maximally permissive supervisor is not universally applicable to general situations.
+The main contribution of our work is to point out that the method proposed in \cite{2022Synthesis,2020Synthesis,9029606} for constructing a maximally permissive supervisor is not universally applicable when systems are not image-finite.
+In detail, the results in \cite{2022Synthesis,2020Synthesis,9029606} hold for automata with a finite number of states, but not for ones with infinitely many states.
+However, the latter are often used to model discrete event systems, such as in the study of supervisory control theory \cite{1987Supervisory}, protocols \cite{aarts2010generating} and counter automata \cite{valiant1975deterministic}.
+Hence, it is worth extending the work in \cite{2022Synthesis,2020Synthesis,9029606} to the general cases.
 Based on the method proposed in \cite{2020Synthesis}, we introduce the notion of a (saturated) $(G,R)$-automaton and show that any (saturated) $(G,R)$-automaton is a (maximally permissive) supervisor for the similarity control problem.
 Further, flaws in Takai's work are corrected.

 The rest of the paper is organized as follows.
 Some preliminaries are recalled in Section 2.
 Section 3 provides a counterexample for Theorem 1-3 in \cite{2020Synthesis}.
 In section 4, the notion of a (saturated) $(G,R)$-automaton and two metatheorems are proposed, and the flaws in \cite{2020Synthesis} are corrected.
 Section 5 briefly discusses the flaws occurring in \cite{2022Synthesis,9029606}.
 We conclude this paper in Section 6.